jaredsfrank/vim-sialoquent/README.md

       \ }

-If you are using Macvim or Gvim you can make it even better by adding transparency:
+If you are using Macvim you can make it even better by adding transparency:

     set transparency=4